harigopinath/delfner/README.md

   Operations_test: Unit tests for functions in Operations
   Utils_test: Unit tests for functions in Utils

-  *As a best practice, always write relevant unit tests for any new function added to Operations or Utils module ** Integration tests are required for classes, for example - Archival
+  *As a best practice, always write relevant unit tests for any new function added to Operations or Utils module* ** Integration tests are required for classes or testing a complete process**

-**Steps to setup the code in your local system:**
+#### Steps to setup the code in your local system:

 1. Download and install VSCode (If required, raise a support ticket to get it installed)
 2. Open VSCode, clock on Source Control tab on the left and clone this repository <br> **Note:** You should have configured Azure repos in your VSCode earlier.